manzoorqirat-boop/TanaBanaApp/README.md

   real screen (the part this change added).
 - **Real app icon/splash art** — the placeholders unblock the build but aren't final branding.
+- **The i18n retrofit** — see "Audit pass" above.
+Every screen works correctly in English; none of them actually respect a language switch yet, despite the locale files and `LanguageToggle` being ready.
+This is the one open item left from a genuinely thorough audit, not an oversight — it's sized like its own project.